 Each March, ICB brings our annual conference to 9 locations around Australia.
-Bookkeeping 2017 has been scheduled; see the separate item in this newsletter for dates and locations.
+Bookkeeping 2018 has been scheduled.

 The conference is a full day that delivers valuable bookkeeping information.
 It is about providing you relevant content that we believe you need to know about your bookkeeping world and also the coming impacts on your world.
 We bring technical content, industry updates and professional development items - as well as a chance to network with your peers and fellow members.

 ICB regularly reviews our communication strategies and we want to ensure that we are providing you information in a manner that works for you.
 Your feedback to date says we have it pretty much right.
 As always, we welcome your ongoing thoughts and suggestions - email email@example.com.